June 6, 2007

 The space shuttle fleet is scheduled to be retired in 2010.
 Every shuttle mission carries at least two EMUs; more, if the flight calls for scheduled spacewalks.

 In addition, at any given time, there are three U.S. suits on the International Space Station.
-After the shuttle stops flying, NASA is still planning to support ISS operations through at least 2016.
+After the shuttle is retired, NASA is still planning to support ISS operations through at least 2016.

-"Today, the on-orbit life for an EMU is 25 EVAs or two years, whichever comes first," Doering described.
+"Today, the on-orbit life for an EMU is 25 EVAs, or two years, whichever comes first," Doering described.
 "We're in the middle of upping that, primarily because we have to with the advent of the retirement of the shuttle program.
-Because we're going to be leaving a number of EMUs on orbit on the space station and we now no longer have, without a shuttle, a relatively easy way to get them there or any ability to return them."
+Because we're going to be leaving a number of EMUs on orbit on the station and we now no longer have, without a shuttle, a relatively easy way to get them up there, or any ability to return them."